BONEO PRIMARY SCHOOL CURRICULUM

 The reality is that we live in an ever-changing technological world.
 At Boneo Primary, we want students to have the opportunity to become active contributors and think creatively to design and create new and wonderful possibilities in the future.
 Our SPARK center will be a central hub where students can apply technical knowledge, process and computational thinking skills in a range of technological contexts.

-Music at Boneo PS is based on two overarching principles.
-Students will learn as musicians and as audience members and will learn through making and responding.
+Music at Boneo is based on two overarching principles.
+Students will learn as musicians and as audience members, and will learn through making and responding.
 Skills and techniques developed will allow students to manipulate, express and share sound as listeners, composers and performers.
-Music learning has a significant impact on cognitive, affective, motor, social and personal competencies.
+Learning Music has a significant impact on cognitive, affective, motor, social and personal competencies.
 Through continuous and sequential music learning, students listen to, compose and perform with increasing depth and complexity.
-Through performing, composing and listening with

 The opportunity to engage in the Visual Arts has many and varied benefits.
 These include fostering creativity, building self-esteem, encouraging flexible thinking, advancing an understanding of different cultures and providing an opportunity for expression.